22.214.171.124.2 The Scale Tab

 This option is only available when By Counts is selected for Type.
 Specify the desired absolute number of total major ticks in the associated text box.

-- The maximum number of major ticks is controlled on the Axis tab of the Options dialog box (Tools: Options).
+- The maximum number of major ticks is controlled on the Axis tab of the Options dialog box (Preference: Options).
 You will not necessarily see this number of ticks used as Origin will still try to display reasonable numbers for Tick Labels.

 - It is also allowed to use minus value for major tick numbers, so as to make the tick label numbers rounded-up.
 In case of negative major tick numbers, Origin will try to get the best range to make sure the tick labels are integers and the total tick number will try to be closest to the absolute value which was set, but not exactly the same.